-The weight-length relationship of skipjack in the EPO is $W = (5.5293 \text{ x } 10.6)L^{3.336}$, where W = weight in kilograms and L = length in centimeters (Hennemuth, 1959).
+The weight-length relationship of skipjack in the EPO is $W = (5.5293 \text{ x } 10\text{-}6)L^{3.336}$, where W = weight in kilograms and L = length in centimeters (Hennemuth, 1959).

-3.1.2.
+4.2.
 Natural mortality

 Attempts to estimate the natural mortality rate (M) of skipjack, and the many problems associated with these studies, are discussed by Wild and Hampton (1994).
 The IATTC staff has used a value of 1.5, on an annual basis, for M in yield-per-recruit analyses (Anonymous, 2000: 69).
 In contrast to yellowfin and bigeye tuna, skipjack do not show an increase in the proportion of males for older fish (Schaefer 2001).
 Hampton (2000), using tagging data, obtained estimates of natural mortality for skipjack in the western Pacific Ocean (WPO) that were higher for old and young individuals.
 The results showed much higher natural mortality rates for skipjack of sizes less than 40 cm and greater than 70 cm.
-The estimates from the WPO (Hampton 2000) were used to develop a length-specific natural mortality curve to use in the assessment (Figure 3.1).
 Hampton's estimates of high natural mortality for old skipjack may be an artifact of the tagging data due to older fish moving out of the fishery.
-Therefore it is assumed that natural mortality is constant over large sizes.
 Hampton's estimates of high natural mortality for young skipjack may also be an artifact of the tagging data due to tagging mortality, and a lower natural mortality rate is used here.

-3.1.3.
+4.3.
 Recruitment and reproduction

 Information on the reproduction of skipjack in the EPO is given by Anonymous (1998: 26) and Schaefer (2001).
 Spawning is fairly widespread between about 15°N and 10°S from the coast of the Americas to about 130°W at sea-surface temperatures (SSTs) equal to or greater than 24°C. It is assumed that skipjack tuna can be recruited to the fishable population during every month of the year.
-No strong assumptions are made about the relationship between adult biomass (or abundance) and recruitment in the stock assessment of skipjack.
-An assumption is made, however, about the way that recruitment can vary around its average level.
+No strong assumptions are made about the relationship between adult biomass (or abundance) and recruitment in the historical stock assessments of skipjack.

-3.1.4.
+4.4.
 Movement

 Information of the movements of skipjack in the EPO is given by Schaefer et al. (1961), Fink and Bayliff (1970), Hunter et al. (1986), and Schaefer (2009).
-The percentage of skipjack released in the western Pacific that were at liberty 0 to 30 days, 31 to 180 days, and more than 180 days that traveled more than

-500 nautical miles are 0, about 5, and about 30, respectively.
+The percentage of skipjack released in the western Pacific that were at liberty 0 to 30 days, 31 to 180 days, and more than 180 days that traveled more than 500 nautical miles are 0, about 5, and about 30, respectively.
 Twenty-seven tagged skipjack released in the EPO have been recaptured in the central or western Pacific (Bayliff, 1988: Appendix 2), but no tagged skipjack released in the central or western Pacific have been recaptured in the EPO.
 It should be recognized that the amounts of tagged fish recaptured at various locations are dependent on the amounts of fishing effort in those locations.
 If tagging experiments are initiated where the fishing effort is heavy the distances moved by the fish that are recaptured are likely to be less than they would have been if the tagged fish had been released in areas of both heavy and light fishing.
-Nevertheless, for the purposes of the current assessment, it is assumed that skipjack move within the EPO or sub-populations, as appropriate, at rates that are rapid enough to ensure that the sub-population is randomly mixed at the start of each month of the year.
-It is assumed that skipjack do not move among sub-populations.

-3.1.5.
+4.5.
 Stock structure